 - Assets – are the research assets we are using working?
 Do we need to change them?

-How much cost does a pilot add to the project?
+How much cost does a pilot add to international design research?

 It shouldn’t add much additional cost to the project to run a pilot session.
 It is all about the planning.
 We make it part of the briefing and planning process and include the recruitment as part of the brief to the recruiter.
 The cost buckets and amounts are broadly as follows: